Katabasis

 Project Role

 Katabasis is the conceptual counter-argument to any easy spirituality.
 The Mystery Schools project is explicitly critical of what might be called "ascent-only" spirituality: traditions or presentations that promise light, growth, and illumination without requiring the confrontation with darkness, loss, and dissolution.
-The katabasis motif insists that descent is not an obstacle to initiation but its first movement.
+The katabasis motif insists that descent is not an obstacle to initiation but one of its constitutive movements.
+That distinction matters.
+Initiation can include ordeal, secrecy, teaching, reintegration, and vision; katabasis names the descent phase within that larger arc.
 The project uses katabasis to argue against the trivialization of mystery traditions by New Age or superficially positive spirituality: genuine transformation requires genuine death.

 Distinctions